-3. Evidence on a PAYG Payment Summary
+3. Evidence on a STP Finalisation Report

-Taxpayers can also rely on a PAYG Payment Summary as written evidence of a work expense if it shows the nature and amount of the expense (e.g., union dues).
+Taxpayers can also rely on information provided to the ATO by the employer under the Single Touch Payroll system as written evidence of a work expense if it shows the nature and amount of the expense (e.g., union dues).
 Expenses of the same nature that are clearly classified need not be itemised.
-It is acceptable if they are totaled together on the payment summary.